jfredrickson/jfredrickson.github.io/content/notes/lets-encrypt-on-truenas-core.md

 # Run certbot to get the certificates for the first time (fill in the domain and email address)
 certbot certonly -d "*.example.com" -m "your.email@example.com" --dns-cloudflare --dns-cloudflare-credentials /usr/local/etc/certbot_cloudflare.conf --preferred-challenges dns-01

-# Ensure the deploy script can successfully deploy the certificate to TrueNAS
+# Ensure the deploy script can successfully deploy the certificate to TrueNAS Core
 /opt/deploy-freenas/deploy_freenas.py

 # Create a cron job